EXEMPLUM

 Jacobus da Varagine, The Golden Legend, written around 1260[1]

-The practice of exemplum goes beyond the strictly religious realm.
-Fontenelle’s « Golden Tooth » is actually a lay metonymic exemplum illustrating the fallacy of finding a cause for a fact that does not exist, see Cause – Effect.
+The practice of exemplum extends beyond the strictly religious realm.
+Fontenelle’s « Golden Tooth » is a lay metonymic exemplum that illustrates the fallacy of attributing a cause to a nonexistenf fact, see cause – effect.

 2.2 Metaphorical exempla

-In the metaphorical exemplum, “the narrative no longer quotes an example of the rule, but a fact that resembles it” (ibid.).
+In the metaphorical exemplum, “the narrative no longer quotes an example of the rule, but a fact that resembles it” (Brémond, ibid.).

-The hedgehog, it is said, upon entering a garden, takes on a load of apples which he fastens to his spine.
-When the gardener arrives, the hedgehog wants to run away, but his load prevents him from doing so, and so he is caught with his apples. […] This is what happens to the unfortunate sinner who, when he dies, is carried away with the burden of his sins.
+It is said that when a hedgehog enters a garden, he takes on a load of apples which it fastens to its spine.
+When the gardener arrives, the hedgehog tries to escape, but he cannot because of his load, and he is caught with his apples. […] This is what happens to the unfortunate sinner who, when he dies, is carried away with the burden of his sins.

 Humbert of Romans, [The Gift of Fear or the Abundance of the Examples], written between 1263 and 1277.[2]